tdurieux/anonymous_github/README.md

 AUTH_CALLBACK=http://localhost:5000/github/auth,
 ```

-`GITHUB_TOKEN` can be generated here: https://github.com/settings/tokens/new with `repo` scope.
+- `GITHUB_TOKEN` can be generated here: https://github.com/settings/tokens/new with `repo` scope.
-`CLIENT_ID` and `CLIENT_SECRET` are the tokens are generated when you create a new GitHub app https://github.com/settings/applications/new.
+- `CLIENT_ID` and `CLIENT_SECRET` are the tokens are generated when you create a new GitHub app https://github.com/settings/applications/new.
-The callback of the GitHub app needs to be defined as `https://<host>/github/auth` (the same as defined in AUTH_CALLBACK).
+- The callback of the GitHub app needs to be defined as `https://<host>/github/auth` (the same as defined in AUTH_CALLBACK).

-3. Run Anonymous Github
+#### 3. Start Anonymous Github server

 ```bash
 docker-compose up -d
 ```

-4. Go to Anonymous Github
+#### 4. Go to Anonymous Github

+Go to http://localhost:5000.
 By default, Anonymous Github uses port 5000.
 It can be changed in `docker-compose.yml`.
+I would recommand to put Anonymous GitHub behind ngnix to handle the https certificates.

+## What is the scope of anonymization?

+In double-anonymous peer-review, the boundary of anonymization is the paper plus its online appendix, and only this, it's not the whole world.
+Googling any part of the paper or the online appendix can be considered as a deliberate attempt to break anonymity ([explanation](https://www.monperrus.net/martin/open-science-double-blind))

+## How does it work?

+Anonymous Github either download the complete repository and anonymize the content of the file or proxy the request to GitHub.
+In both case, the original and anonymized versions of the file are cached on the server.

 ## Related tools